Automobile

 Working principle

-With that, the capacitor act as a charger as the primary current flow is reduced, and then reduces the overall magnetic field created in the system.
+With that, the capacitor acts as a charger as the primary current flow is reduced, and then the overall magnetic field is reduced in the system.
 This increases the voltage in the capacitor, which acts as an EMF, thus producing the spark.
 This is achieved with the help of the distributor.
+When the speed of the engine is low at the starting stage, the voltage generated by the magneto is also low.
+But as soon as the rotating speed of the engine increases, the voltage generated also increases.
+If this happens, the flow of the current is also increased.

-Advantages and disadvantages of magneto ignition system
+Advantages and disadvantages of the magneto ignition system

 Advantages: